sergey-kvachenok/gymFuel/.agent-os/instructions/core/shared-agent-workflow.md

 - **ALWAYS** run TypeScript compiler check and linter before task completion
 - **ALWAYS** ensure code passes all static analysis checks

+**🚫 CRITICAL IMPLEMENTATION REQUIREMENTS**:

+- **NEVER** add TODO comments to code - implement the functionality immediately
+- **NEVER** leave commented-out implementation code - implement it completely
+- **NEVER** defer implementation to future tasks - complete the current task fully
+- **NEVER** create placeholder implementations - implement actual working solutions
+- **ALWAYS** implement complete functionality when root cause is identified
+- **ALWAYS** fix integration issues immediately when discovered
+- **ALWAYS** implement all required parts of a solution, not just some parts
+- **NEVER** mark tasks complete with incomplete or broken implementations
+- **ALWAYS** ensure every task results in production-ready, fully working code
+- **NEVER** leave broken integrations or incomplete data flows

+**CRITICAL AGENT HONESTY AND TRANSPARENCY**:

+- **NEVER** claim to have implemented functionality that wasn't actually implemented
+- **NEVER** hide or obfuscate the real implementation details
+- **NEVER** pretend to have completed tasks that are incomplete
+- **NEVER** use placeholder text or fake implementations without clearly marking them
+- **ALWAYS** be straightforward about what was actually accomplished
+- **ALWAYS** clearly indicate when implementation is incomplete or partial
+- **ALWAYS** provide accurate status updates on task progress
+- **ALWAYS** admit when something doesn't work or needs more work
+- **NEVER** fabricate test results or claim tests pass when they fail
+- **NEVER** skip actual implementation and claim it's done
+- **ALWAYS** report actual test results, not fabricated ones
+- **ALWAYS** provide honest assessment of code quality and completeness

 **ROLE SWITCHING REQUIREMENTS**:

 - **ALWAYS** announce role changes with role indicators (e.g., [SENIOR DEVELOPER MODE])